swizzyswizzy/van-eck-phreaking/README.md

 Signal length was 2/60 s (2 frames length, monitor's frequency refresh was 60Hz).

+Unfortunately, none of input test images has been recovered from signal received by antenna.

 Result images after signal processing are in folder "wyniki".